 Sickle cell disease occurs in about 1 out of every 16,300 Hispanic-American births and in about 1 out of every 365 African-American births, according to the CDC.

-“You just want to be informed about those things especially if it’s going to affect your child,” she said.
+“You just want to be informed about those things especially if it’s going to affect your child,” she explained.

-About four years ago, Sparks encountered the disease when her mother wedded — her step-sister Bryanna at the time was battling sickle cell disease.
+About four years ago, Sparks encountered the disease her stepsister Bryanna was battling sickle cell disease.

-Earlier this year, Bryanna died prompting Sparks to educate herself on the disease.
+Bryanna died earlier this year, prompting Sparks to educate herself on the disease.

 “It’s personal, but it’s a way and effort to educate myself and others.”